Streampunk/dynamorse-deprecated/README.md

 IT swiss army knife for professional media infrastructure and production.
 This is a *prototype* [Node.js](http://nodejs.org/) application that demonstrates:

-* Putting the [Joint Taskforce for Networked Media](http://www.jt-nm.org)'s [Reference Architecture](http://www.jt-nm.org/RA-1.0/index.shtml) to work - streaming professional quality media with support for identity, timimg and [NMOS](http://www.nmos.tv) [registration and discovery](https://github.com/AMWA-TV/nmos-discovery-registration);
+* Putting the [Joint Taskforce for Networked Media](http://www.jt-nm.org)'s [Reference Architecture](http://www.jt-nm.org/RA-1.0/index.shtml) to work - streaming professional quality media with support for identity, timing and [NMOS](http://www.nmos.tv) [registration and discovery](https://github.com/AMWA-TV/nmos-discovery-registration);
 * Applying Internet of Things concepts (IBM's [Node-RED](http://nodered.org)) to running media infrastructure on commodity IT systems, changing traditional infrastructure into drag-and-drop interfaces and JSON REST APIs;
 * Using [reactive streams](http://www.reactive-streams.org/) concepts from big data to manage, monitor and balance collaborative resources, including CPU load.
 Reactive streams are similar in concept to the [adaptive bitrate streams](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming) commonly used in streaming media delivery.